microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 1. Download the **latest unmanaged solution** of the **ALM Accelerator Sample Solution** from the latest release of the ALM Accelerator For Advanced Makers on GitHub (https://github.com/microsoft/coe-starter-kit/releases).

-    > [NOTE!]
-The screenshot below is for reference as to where the unmanaged solution exists under a release.
+    > [!NOTE] The screenshot below is for reference as to where the unmanaged solution exists under a release.
 The actual version should be the most recent release.

     ![image-20210506140023521](.attachments/SAMPLESOLUTIONSETUPGUIDE/image-20210506140023521.png)